-- Students will be afforded an opportunity to make up missed work without adverse school effects when absent because of a religious holiday.
+- Students will be excused for religious holidays on those days when the religious tenets forbid secular activities on that day.
+Religious absences are pre-arranged absences.
+The parents must have declared that their student is observing the holidays of that specific religion and make their request in writing at least five days prior to the holiday. - Students will be afforded an opportunity to make up missed work without adverse school effects when absent because of a religious holiday.
 Within five school days prior to an expected absence for religious reasons, parent(s)/ guardian(s) must notify the principal in writing and request that the student be excused from attendance.
 A written excuse will not be required upon return to school and no adverse or prejudicial effects will result for any student availing herself/ himself of this provision.
-Students will be permitted to make up missed work according to school procedures. - If questions arise regarding this rule, principals will grant the parent(s)/ guardian(s) a conference.
+Students will be permitted to make up missed work according to school procedures. - If questions arise regarding this rule, principals may grant the parent(s)/ guardian(s) a conference or contact the religious organization for clarification, or a notarized statement from the parent or guardian of a minor student will be accepted.
 Parent(s)/ guardian(s) may appeal the principal's decision to the Superintendent should a conflict arise.